gowdhamanj/apic-multi-site-HA/README.md

  oc create secret generic ptl-encryption-key --from-file=encryption_secret=ptl-enc-key.txt -n $APIC_NAMESPACE
 ```
 While we are working on Data Center A, we should provide IngressDomain of Data Center B. I assume you have IngressDomain name handy which you would have obtained in section `Data Center B - OpenShift Cluster Readiness`

+Pls update the below environment varibles before setting it up.

 ```
 export DATA_CENTRE_A_INGRESS_DOMAIN=<pasted the Ingress domain of the Data Center A>